drigovz/visualstudio-docs.pt-br/docs/ide/dotfuscator/install.md

 ::: moniker-end

-Uma vez que a instalação esteja concluída, você pode [começar a usar a Comunidade Dotfuscator][get-started].
+Quando a instalação for concluída, você poderá [começar a usar a Comunidade do Dotfuscator][get-started].

 ## <a name="during-visual-studio-installation"></a>Durante a instalação do Visual Studio